-In policing terms, the Constabulary is the second largest non-metropolitan force in England and Wales and covers the county of Hampshire and the Isle of Wight.
-The combined population of the Hampshire Constabulary area is approximately 2 million.
+In policing terms, the Constabulary is the second largest non-metropolitan force in England and Wales and covers the counties of Hampshire and the Isle of Wight.
+The combined population of the Hampshire Constabulary area is approximately 2.03 million.

-The PCC and Constabulary work in partnership with a whole range of organisations, including the 4 upper tier authorities (Hampshire County Council, and the unitary councils in the IOW, Southampton, and Portsmouth), and the 11 district councils.
+The PCC and Constabulary work in partnership with a whole range of organisations, including the 4 upper tier authorities (Hampshire County Council, and the unitary councils in the Isle of Wight, Southampton, and Portsmouth), and the 11 district councils.